 - Establish direction.
 This is arguably one of the most important things a team leader needs to demonstrate.
 Establish goals and how you’d like to achieve them.
 This incites accountability and responsibility in your team members.

-- Listen to your team.
+- Listen.
 Make time for them, and hear out what they have to say.
 This lets your team know they are important to you.

 - Firm but fair.
 Know when to push your team members and know when to pull them back.
 This particular characteristic takes trust and doesn’t happen overnight.

-- Encourage and empower your team.
+- Encourage and empower.
 As the team leader you should know your team’s individual strengths and skills, you should also know how you can utilise each individual to advance the team.
 Further to that, you should be supportive of their hopes and aspirations, and you should help guide them towards fulfilment.

-- Trust your team.
+- Trust.
 If you know your team’s strength and skills, then having trust in them won’t be difficult.
 Allowing your team to accomplish a goal on their own without you breathing down their neck is a massive compliment to them.

-- Be honest and transparent with your team.
+- Be honest and transparent.
 It’s ok to express your weakness and show your team your vulnerabilities.
 It’s also ok to have an open conversation between you and the team where everyone is comfortable expressing themselves.

 - Represent your team.
-No matter what, you are the leader at the helm and you protect, respect and nurture your team.
+No matter what, you are the leader at the helm and you protect, respect and defend your team.

 The Leadership at Work Report also shows workplaces that invest in a range of leadership development activities have more capable leaders with a stronger belief in their ability to do the job.

-Further, investing in leadership development is positively associated with leader capabilities and self-efficacy, which in turn significantly betters workplace performance and innovation.
+Further, investing in leadership development is positively associated with leadership capabilities and self-efficacy, which in turn significantly betters workplace performance and innovation.

 Are you interested in taking a professional workshop in leadership?
 Have a look at our leadership workshops here.